ThreatNG Security

 Impersonation: Attackers may impersonate high-ranking executives, vendors, or trusted partners to trick employees into taking specific actions, such as making financial transactions, transferring funds, or sharing sensitive information.

-Spear Phishing: Spear-phishing emails, which are highly targeted and seem genuine, are frequently the first step in BEC attacks.
+Spear Phishing: Highly targeted and seemingly genuine spear phishing emails are frequently the first step in BEC attacks.
 These emails could be infected with malware or have links to rogue websites meant to steal login information or grant illegal access.

 Social Engineering: Attackers use psychological manipulation to gain the victim's trust, exploiting their relationships and knowledge of the organization's internal processes to craft convincing requests for money transfers or other sensitive actions.